-The purpose of this article is to showcase the process of gathering feedback from the field and updating the Primavera P6 project schedule through the manual use of Excel.
+The purpose of the “Progress Update in Primavera P6” article guide is to showcase the process of gathering feedback from the field and updating the Primavera P6 project schedule through the manual use of Excel.
 This article will also illustrate the benefits of simplifying this process by using ScheduleReader for both the field teams and the project scheduler.

 Introduction to the Schedule Update Process in Construction and Oil and Gas Industries

 The process of updating the progress in the Primavera P6 schedule will begin with a review cycle that may be weekly, bi-weekly, or monthly.
 Although the construction and oil and gas industries are different, similar workflows exist within the two industries with the same common goals.
 The goals include accomplishing accurate and timely status updates while addressing the challenges associated with schedule delays, cost overruns, and personnel restrictions.